 You can use Alexa to view the Wyze livestream on a Fire TV device or an Alexa smart display.
 More interesting is the IFTTT integration within the app's interface.
 You can define what the app calls "Shortcuts" that will respond to five triggers: motion, sound, CO alarm, smoke alarm or a specific time of day (on any or all days of the week).
 The app will then take any of six actions: turn on/off motion alerts and/or push notifications, restart the camera, reset the camera's position and/or upload a video to the cloud.

 You can share the camera feed with any friend or family member who signs up for a free Wyze account and downloads the app.
 This gives your friend or family member full access to the device and its controls.
 At present, Wyze cannot restrict the level of access.

 I was impressed by how much the Wyze Cam Pan offers for so little.
 The video and audio quality is great (though less so with motion tracking turned on), and it offers a versatile menu of useful features and a free 14-day cloud plan.
 Compare this with the $49.99 EZViz Mini O 1080p, which has slightly better video but lacks a free cloud plan and doesn't make it as easy to access or download specific event videos.
+If you want to compare rotating security cameras, be sure to check out our Yi Dome Camera X review.
 Even though the Wyze Cam's motion tracking left something to be desired, the rest of this camera's features and its price make it our favorite budget security camera.